-What is anxiety?
+What is Anxiety?

-What are typical symptoms of anxiety?
+What are the typical symptoms?

 Symptoms of anxiety include: